koop4/java_reps/README.md

 # Note
 In some excercises there could be only a version.
 Other time you'll notice 2 .java in the same folder.
 I decided to make an ugly version, and  a better version to explain how a clean code can make the difference.

+# Content

+es1:
+    contain 2 program whose goal is to read lines from prompt command and return the number of spaces. the Ugly version has better performance,  the standar improve readability.
+es2:
+    contain 2 program whose goal is to read lines from prompt command and return the number of vowels. the Ugly version has better performance,  the standar improve readability.
+es3:
+    contain a program whose goal is to read a single word from prompt command and tell if its in ascending order.
+    It is considered in ascending order if all letter ar alphabetically ordered in that way.